1mackenziekyle/cover-letters/README.md

   - {LOCATION}
   - {DATE}

   to replace the information you would usually write in your cover letter.
+Of course, you can leave some blank for security reasons, and manually enter, but the bot will need your UBC credentials to run.

 - add file: input/user.txt that includes your UBC CWL login, followed by the password on the line below (no quotes, just what you would type in the box)
 - once you have Robocorp extension on VS Code, open this project and use 'Robocorp: Run Robot' command from VS Code's Command Palette (Ctrl+Shift+P)